jayeshinde/my-blogs/_posts/2020-06-29-angular10-whats-new.markdown

     - Angular Material now have new date range picker constructed from `mat-date-range-input` and `mat-date-range-picker` components.

 - Warnings about CommonJS imports
-    - Use of CommonJS for depencancy manager result in larger slower applications.
+    - Use of CommonJS for dependency manager result in larger slower applications.
     - It is now recommendable to use an ECMAScript module (ESM) bundle for your depedancies

 - Optional Strict Settings